Anif declaration: The declaration

 The original document of the declaration has been lost.
 It was in the possession of the then interior minister of Bavaria, Erhard Auer, but was lost during the Hitler Putsch in 1923.
 Only typed copies exist now, bearing handwritten additions by Kurt Eisner.

 Publication

 Dandl returned to Munich the same day and the government under Eisner published the declaration as the abdication of Ludwig III.

+Eisner had the declaration published word by word, adding a postscript stating that the People's State of Bavaria (Volksstaat Bayern) accepted Ludwig's abdication and assured him and his family that they were free to return to Bavaria, provided they took no steps against the people's state and accepted the status of private citizens.
 While some, even conservative politicians, shared the government's interpretation of the declaration as an abdication, others pointed out the discrepancy between its wording and its use by the government as a declaration of abdication.
+Nevertheless, the declaration effectively ended Wittelsbach rule.